CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 After retrieving proper information about each class (Location, Lunch, Credits, Pre-Requisites, Etc) from the Academic Planning Guide on the Allen High School website (We can put all of the data in a JSON file), we can display the respective information by each class.
+However, we may have to consider UI implications and how this feature will affect functionality.
 ### QA
 Test by choosing a class that we have the class information on for the first period.
 Then on the app scheduler make sure that the location of